Taekwondo Belts: Belt Order and Complete Guide

 You might be wondering why martial arts have belts anyway; here’s a brief history of how Taekwondo got its belts.

-When I first started training in Taekwondo, my instructor told me the story of a student given a clean uniform and belt on his first day of class.
+When I first started training in Taekwondo, my instructor told me the story of a student who was given a clean uniform and belt on his first day of class.
 But after the first month, his belt started to get stained yellow from the dirt floor he trained on.
-Over time the belt got more stained with dirt, sweat, and blood, eventually turning brown and finally black.
+Over time, the belt got more stained with dirt, sweat, and blood, eventually turning brown and finally black.

 It’s a nice story, but it’s just a story.
-The actual origin of the martial arts belt was a judo master named Jigoro Kano.
+The martial arts belt’s actual origin was a judo master named Jigoro Kano.
 Kano played the ancient game of Go and saw that players’ levels were distinguished by a sash worn around the waist.
 Go has a rigid structure of levels starting at 25 kyu to 9 dan; each level represents a one-stone advantage.

 Kano borrowed the terminology and the outward display by creating ranks for his new marital art, judo.
 In 1883 Kano introduced a two-belt system – white and black.
 He awarded the first Black Belts to Shiro Saigo and Tomita Tsunejiro, and later, he added three more belts.

-Since then, colored belt systems have been used in almost every martial art in existence to differentiate students’ levels and create motivation for progress.
-Eventually, being passed on to Tang So Do and finally Taekwondo.
+Since then, colored belt systems have been used in almost every martial art to differentiate students’ levels and create motivation for progress.
+Eventually, they were passed on to Tang So Do and finally Taekwondo.

 Taekwondo Ranks

-The gup levels correspond to the colored belts for students of Taekwondo, while the dan levels represent the master level denoted by black belts.
+The gup levels correspond to the colored belts for Taekwondo students, while the dan levels represent the master levels denoted by black belts.

 Kyup level counts down from 9 in WTF, ITF, and ATA styles; 1 gup is the highest level with a red belt and black tag.